blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	high                       // (numeric, required)    the newer block timestamp low                        // (numeric, required)    the older block timestamp options                    // (string, required)     a json object, formatted as a string {
+	high                      (numeric, required)    the newer block timestamp low                       (numeric, required)    the older block timestamp options                   (string, required)
+    {
-      "noOrphans"            // (boolean)              will only include blocks on the main chain "logicalTimes"         // (boolean)              will include logical timestamps with hashes }
+      "noOrphans"           (boolean)              will only include blocks on the main chain "logicalTimes"        (boolean)              will include logical timestamps with hashes }

 Response: